ct-yipatenko/Lesson2/README.md

 # Lesson2

 Hello fellows!
-That is my first reporsitory
+That is my first repository

 Hope it fits your expectation, enjoy :)